WeiguoMa/Quantum-C-EM/Noisy quantum circuit with MPDO/readme.md

 # Structure of the Project

+The project structure appears to be well-organized and modular.
+Below is a brief description of each component in the project:

-- main: Test file for the project, passed while the environment is set up correctly.
+- `main`: This file serves as a test file for the project, ensuring that the environment is correctly set up.

 **Library**:

-- AbstractGate: Introduces an abstract class of quantum gates;
+- `AbstractGate`: This abstract class defines the interface for quantum gates, providing a blueprint for implementing different types of quantum gates.

-- ADCircuits: Provides a class of quantum circuit with multiple methods, like add_gate;
-- ADGate: Provides basic information of quantum gates;
+- `ADCircuits`: This class represents a quantum circuit and includes various methods, such as `add_gate`, to manipulate and construct the quantum circuit using quantum gates.

+- `ADGate`: This class provides essential information about individual quantum gates, likely including properties like name, matrix representation, and other relevant attributes.

-- chipInfo: Provides basic information of quantum chips(Mainly used for noise simulation);
+- `chipInfo`: This module offers fundamental information about quantum chips, which is primarily used for noise simulation in the context of quantum computation.

-- ElderFunc: Original codes in previous versions;
-- NoiseChannel: Provides noise channel for quantum circuit;
+- `ElderFunc`: This section holds the original codes from previous versions, possibly serving as a reference or archive for earlier implementations.

+- `NoiseChannel`: This module provides noise channels for the quantum circuit, allowing the simulation of realistic quantum noise during computations.

-- TNNOptimizer: Provides a class of optimizer for tensornetwork algorithm;
+- `TNNOptimizer`: This class implements an optimizer for tensornetwork algorithms, likely aimed at optimizing the contraction strategy to enhance computational efficiency.

-- tools: Introduces a set of tools for implementing operations for inside program or outer program.
+- `tools`: This module introduces a set of tools to facilitate various operations within the program or interface with external programs for specific functionalities.

+Overall, this structure seems to adhere to good software engineering practices, promoting modularity and reusability of components, which can lead to a more maintainable and scalable project.

 # Tutorial

 [Basic API Tutorial](https://colab.research.google.com/drive/1Fp9DolkPT-P_Dkg_s9PLbTOKSq64EVSu)

 ## Initialize Program

 ```python
 import tensornetwork as tn
 import Library.tools as tools